SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

   * Run modules that leverage known netblocks.
 This exposes other domains and hosts from which domains can be harvested.

-First I search for any modules that use netblocks as an input.
+First, search for any modules that use netblocks as an input.

 ```
 recon-ng][websitename] > search netblocks-